z-s-kusz/musicForecaster/README.md

 # What's Next?
 1. Move reading params to backend.
+2. Fix undated albums bug.
-2. Read what a users artists are from other sources, like saved songs
+3. Read what a users artists are from other sources, like saved songs.